bbellify/sucsandsched-frontend/README.md

     - Sucs - when logged in, users can see progress of all users and complete days for themselves

 2. Home Component:
-    - add ability to minimize cards on mobile so icon is hidden
     - adjust spacing at md breakpoint, add a little space between cards

 3. Close Offcanvas on link click